 "There were explosions going off everywhere.
 I was convinced that there were bombs planted all over the place and someone was sitting at a control panel pushing detonator buttons. ...
 I didn't know where to run."
-[92]
+[94]

-The explosions she witnessed took place immediately following the impact, and thus could not have been in any way associated with the collapse.
-Her experience is also consistent with jet fuel traveling down the core of the building and igniting, producing large fireballs on numerous floors.
+From reading this excerpt, the author had assumed that the explosions she witnessed took place immediately following the impact, and thus could not have been in any way associated with the collapse.
+Such an experience would also be consistent with jet fuel traveling down the core of the building and igniting, producing large fireballs on numerous floors.
 Figure 6-1 of NCSTAR1-7 shows, in tabular form, the phenomenology experienced on each floor after impact but prior to evacuation of WTC 1.
 Notably, Floors 43 through 45 all had reported fires, and Floor 44 also reported actual fireballs.
 Fires were reported as low as floor 31 and even the basement, which is unsurprising given the "stacked" nature of the elevator shafts in the WTC Towers, allowing jet fuel to run downward a great distance in the moments after collision.

-We surmise that the explosions Ms. Veliz's saw were at or near Floor 44, a short distance below her original position on Floor 47, and therefore shortly after impact.
-Given the presence of jet fuel, and given that many common household items can explode in even an ordinary fire, we see no reason to conclude there must have been additional explosives.
-Furthermore, there is no sign of building collapse beginning anywhere near Floor 47 or any floor below, so it is unclear what effect, if any, such hypothetical explosives could have had.
+Based on the analysis above, the author surmised that the explosions Ms. Veliz's saw were at or near Floor 44, a short distance below her original position on Floor 47, and therefore shortly after impact.
+Given the presence of jet fuel, and given that many common household items can explode in even an ordinary fire, there seemed no reason to conclude there must have been additional explosives.
+Furthermore, as there was no sign of building collapse beginning anywhere near Floor 47 or any floor below, it was unclear what effect, if any, such hypothetical explosives could have had.